Tonight's Sky · Brazil

 Tonight from São Paulo

-Tonight in São Paulo, Brazil, the sun sets at 17:32 local time and astronomical darkness — when even the faintest stars become visible — arrives at 18:50.
-The moon is in waning crescent phase, 11% illuminated.
-No major planets are above the horizon at sunset.
-Sunrise comes at 06:33.
+Tonight in São Paulo, Brazil, the sun sets at 17:31 local time and astronomical darkness — when even the faintest stars become visible — arrives at 18:51.
+The moon is in full phase, 99% illuminated.
+2 major planets are above the horizon as night falls.
+Sunrise comes at 06:49.

 At mid-latitudes, night length varies substantially with season; summer offers shorter darkness, winter the longest.
 From the southern hemisphere, the Southern Cross dominates the sky and the Large and Small Magellanic Clouds — two satellite galaxies of the Milky Way visible only south of the equator — sit overhead in the winter months.